·7 min read

 4. Missed conversations.
 They are offline 12 to 16 hours per day.
 Every prospect who messages during those hours waits.
 Many do not come back.

 5. Turnover cycle.
 VAs leave every 2 to 4 months.
 Each cycle costs $2,000 to $5,000 in retraining and lost leads.
+Sound familiar?
+Read your setter keeps quitting for the full breakdown.

 Read the full cost breakdown in how much does a setter cost.